ibm-cloud-docs/containers/cs_psp.md

 {: #psp}

 With [pod security policies ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/concepts/policy/pod-security-policy/), you can configure policies to authorize who can create and update pods in {{site.data.keyword.containerlong}}.
-Clusters that run Kubernetes versions 1.10.3 or later support the `PodSecurityPolicy` admission controller that enforces these policies.
+Clusters that run Kubernetes versions 1.10.3, 1.9.8, and 1.8.13 or later fixpacks support the `PodSecurityPolicy` admission controller that enforces these policies.
 {: shortdesc}

 Using an older version of Kubernetes?
 [Update your cluster](cs_cluster_update.html) today.